June 10, 2025

 Step 1: Choose the right subscription model for your food hub

-À La Carte Subscription (What We Used at Siskiyou Farm Co.)
+À La Carte Subscription

 Customers subscribe to a weekly or biweekly delivery but choose exactly what they want in each order.
 This balances convenience with flexibility, giving customers control while securing predictable sales for your food hub.

-Example: A customer subscribes for a weekly box but selects different items each week—fresh greens one week, pasture-raised eggs the next.
+Example: A customer subscribes for a weekly box but selects different items each week: fresh greens one week, pasture-raised eggs the next.

 Why it Works: Customers love flexibility.
 They get variety without commitment, and you secure recurring orders.

-• Pre-Selected produce boxes: Customers receive a curated box of seasonal products every week.
+Customers receive a curated box of seasonal products every week.
 Ideal for those who like surprises and trust your selections.

-• Meal kits or recipe boxes: Include all ingredients for a meal, with instructions for easy home cooking.
+Include all ingredients for a meal, with instructions for easy home cooking.
 Works well if you have chef partnerships.

-• Wholesale or restaurant subscriptions: Set up standing orders for businesses that need consistent bulk supply.
+Set up standing orders for businesses that need consistent bulk supply.

-How to Pick the Right Model:
+How to Pick the Right Food Hub Subscription Model

 Ask yourself: